Providing Powerful Advocacy So You Can Move Forward SCHEDULE A FREE CONSULTATION

 Left untreated, these injuries can lead to serious health issues like infections or liver damage.
 Medical providers are expected to perform surgeries with care and precision.
 However, errors sometimes occur, leaving patients to face unnecessary suffering.

 Washington state law allows individuals harmed by medical negligence to seek financial recovery for damages.
-This includes costs for additional medical care, lost wages, and pain and suffering.
+This includes costs for additional medical care, lost wages, and pain and suffering

 I'm Here to Help You Recover